 - 1/2 cup prepared mustard

-- 1 Tablespoon diced jalapeños (fresh or from jar)
+- 1 Tablespoon diced jalapeรฑos (fresh or from a jar)

 - 2 Tablespoons honey

-- Whisk the mayonnaise, mustard and honey together.
-Stir in the diced jalapeños.
+Whisk the mayonnaise, mustard, and honey together.
+Stir in the diced jalapeรฑos.
+Store in the refrigerator until time to serve.

 We all love the halftime festivities during a Super Bowl party, but you’re gonna want to pause the action in order to have a dabbin’ contest.